luciannamend/bookshelf-aws-app/README.md

  - Bookshelf View: After logging in, the user’s bookshelf is displayed, showing all books with the most recent one at the top.
  - Reading Books: Users can double-click on a book to start reading.
  - Bookmarking Progress: The user's reading progress is automatically bookmarked when they close the reading window.

+**Disclaimer**

+This project is a demonstration of AWS capabilities for building an eBook reader application.
+Please note that I do not provide long-term maintenance for the AWS S3 storage of book files or DynamoDB tables for user credentials and bookshelf data, as this would incur storage and maintenance costs.
+If you intend to deploy this project, you will need to set up and fund your own AWS resources, including S3 for book storage and DynamoDB for user and bookshelf data.